 - The “why do it with me” business

 In the “why do it” business, apathy can be your biggest competitor.
 Instead of losing sales to a competitor, you may be losing sales because the prospect is not ready to take action.
 In the “why do it with me” business you are losing sales to your competitors.

 Regardless of which type of business you’re in, how often do your prospects tell you exactly how important it is to fix their problems?
 How often are they completely committed to the solution no matter what?
 Check in on your prospects’ commitment level before closing.

 In the “why do it” business, a commitment step before closing can eliminate the competition.
 Doing nothing isn’t an option for prospects who are committed to taking action.
 In the “why do it with me” business, a commitment step can also eliminate the competition.
 If they are committed to solving whatever pain your marketplace differentiators solve, hiring your competitor isn’t an option.

-Looking for a consultant to train your team on sales closing and other techniques to improve your sales process and increase revenue?
+Looking for a consultant to train your team on sales closing techniques to improve your sales process and increase revenue?
 Connect with a Lushin sales trainer!
 We have years of experience with sale closing training programs.
 Find out how we can make a difference for you and your team.
 Contact us online or give us a call at 317.846.9200 to get the conversation started.